jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 Access the Remote Client Application
 ---------------------

+This example will show how the EJB can be invoked from a remote standalone application.
+Also the client show how to invoke an EJB by using the scoped-context introduced with EAP6.1 to invoke the EJB without properties file by pass all necessary parameter to the InitialContext.

 1. Make sure that the deployments are successful as described above.
 2. Navigate to the quickstart `client/` subdirectory.
 3. Type this command to run the application: